GalaxyCrush/SD-Project/README.md

 ## Note

-This work was carried out and tested using the WSL: Ubuntu system in Visual Studio Code The final grade was 20 out of 20.
+This work was carried out and tested using the WSL: Ubuntu system in Visual Studio Code.

+The final grade was 20 out of 20.